 Display Network Quality Score is a different score than for Google Search Network.
 Google Ads evaluates your historical performance on the websites you’re eligible for.
 This is then compared with other similar websites.
 The relevance of your ads and keywords to your landing page are important.
 So is the quality of landing pages when calculating Display Network Quality Score.

 Google Display Network offers different bidding options than the Search Network.
-The contributing factors for Display Network Quality Score depend on the bid method.
+The contributing factors for Display Network Quality Score depend on the bidding method.
 If your ad campaign is using a cost-per-mille (CPM) model, your Google Quality Score uses the Landing Page Quality Score.
-If your ad campaign uses cost-per-click (CPC) bidding, it relies on historical CTR and Landing Page Quality Score.
+If your ad campaign uses cost-per-click (CPC) bidding, it relies on historical CTR and Landing Page Quality Score

 By testing different ad types, you can improve your Display Network Quality Score.
 You may discover that image ads will perform better on certain websites.
 You should use each in case a site doesn’t allow you to use images for placement.
 The more options you provide and the more tests you run will help to increase your CTR.
 The Google Display Network is a different beast.
 Target ads for appropriate sites and demographics using tools available in Google Ads.
 It’s recommended to separate your Search Network campaigns from your Display Network campaigns.
 This will help you better manage them.